stefanjay/kafka-kraft-on-k8s/README.md

   > k -n kafka get pod -w

   ## Changelog
+v0.7
+- fixed bug where kafka run as nonroot user in some circumstances
+- bumped kafka-connect to 3.6.0
+- bumped base image to openjdk.22-bookworm
+- open fixme for DEFAULT_REPLICATION_FACTOR

 v0.6
 - bumped kafka to v3.6.0
 - switched back to root user which runs kafka due to compatibility and open issue